 - Create a sense of urgency by limiting a special offer in some way, e.g. 25% off for the first 100 customers, Free T-shirt if booked today, Buy 2 get 1 free this month only, etc.

 The use of persuasive devices is an essential aspect of writing an advertisement.
-Our students must develop a clear understanding of the following strategies to confidently produce an advertisement that works.
+Our students must clearly understand the following strategies to confidently produce an advertisement that works.

 ALLITERATION IN ADVERTISING